mrkmg/PathFinder/README.md

 *Note: When implementing, it is important to make sure `EstimatedCostTo` returns the **best case** cost for the best performance.*

-*Note 2: You must implement either a `INodeTraverser`, or implement `ITraversableGraphNode` on your existing graph.
-If no traverser is given to a solver, and the nodes do not implement `ITraversableGraphNode`, then the solver will throw an exception.
+*Note 2: You must implement either a `INodeTraverser`, or implement `ITraversableNode` on your existing graph.
+If no traverser is given to a solver, and the nodes do not implement `ITraversableNode`, then the solver will throw an exception.

 ### Solver Types